History of non-woven fabric

 https://www.nbsoco.com/pro-2-63-832.html

-non-woven production are polypropylene (62% of the total), polyester (24% of the total) and viscose (8% of the total).
+The three largest fibers used in non-woven production are polypropylene (62% of the total), polyester (24% of the total) and viscose (8% of the total).
 During 1970 ~ 1985, viscose fiber was the most widely used in non-woven fabric production.
 From 2000 to 2005, the application of polypropylene fiber and polyester fiber began to dominate in the field of sanitary absorbent materials and medical textiles.
 In the early non-woven production market, the use of nylon was high, and since 1998, the use of acrylic fibers has increased, especially in the field of artificial leather manufacturing.

 China has a number of large-scale projects, such as the Three Gorges Project, xiaolangdi Project, environmental protection project, western Development and infrastructure construction, which will greatly promote the consumption of geotextiles, filtration materials, waterproof materials and packaging materials.
 In addition, the increase of domestic consumer income will also strongly stimulate the consumption of various health absorptive products and air filtration materials, medical and health supplies and labor protection stationery.
 Therefore, China's non-woven industry has great growth potential in the future.